andrewhill157/personal-website/draft_posts/2019-4-23-dimensionality-reduction-for-scatac-data.md

 layout: post
 tags: analysis scATAC
 ---
-There have been many efforts to improve dimensionality reduction methods for scATAC data, particularly considering that it is a relatively underexplored datatype when compared to scRNA-seq.
-With the many different potential options, it can be somewhat confusing to follow the differences and pros/cons behind each method.
+There have been many different efforts to improve dimensionality reduction methods for scATAC data, particularly considering that it is a relatively underexplored datatype when compared to scRNA-seq.
+With many different options, it can be somewhat confusing to follow the differences and pros/cons behind each method.
 The purpose of this post is to:
-1. Highlight the major classes of methods
+1. Highlight the major classes of methods that exist currently
 2. Show examples of their performance on real-world data
-3. Point out a very simple modification of LSI/LSA that we find works much better than the version most groups use in benchmarking
+3. Point out a very simple modification of LSI/LSA that we find works much better than the version of LSI/LSA most groups use in benchmarking
 4. Discuss the tradeoffs between sample-specific features and sample-agnostic features

 I've also provided an R markdown file that enables reproduction of all the analyses here (including data downloads), which I hope is useful for exploring the methods discussed in this post: